curtisburns/wdi-project-two/README.md

 For our second project, we had the option to either do a restaurant review site, blogging site, or an instagram clone.
-Easel is an instagram style site that gives artists to ability to showcase their art within a clean, minimalistic user interface.
+Easel is an instagram style site that gives artists the ability to showcase their art within a clean, minimalistic user interface.
 ___
 # Technologies used: